What is Foster Care?

 Long Term Foster Care

-Long-term placement with a foster carer may be an appropriate way to provide children and young people with stability and permanency, where restoration, guardianship and open adoption are not options.
-The carers do not hold parental responsibility and the care of the child or young person is supervised by Veritas House.
+Long-term placement with a Foster Carer may be an appropriate way to provide children and young people with stability and permanency, where restoration, guardianship and open adoption are not options.
+The Foster Carers do not hold parental responsibility and the care of the child or young person is supervised by Veritas House.

 This involves care provided for short, occasional or regular periods stays (e.g. one a weekend or school holidays).
 It gives families a break and provides a positive experience for the child.
-Many carers begin their experience as foster carers by providing respite care.
-Respite foster carers are asked to make a commitment of 12 months.
+Many Foster Carers begin their experience as carers by providing respite care.
+Respite Foster Carers are asked to make a commitment of 12 months.

 Who can become a Foster Carer?

-If you’re over 18 years of age, in good health and have a commitment to caring for vulnerable children and young people, you can apply to become a foster carer.
+If you’re over 18 years of age, in good health and have a commitment to caring for vulnerable children and young people, you can apply to become a Foster Carer.
 Carers come from all walks of life, backgrounds and life experiences.
 You can be single, married or in a defacto relationship; renting or own your home; and working full-time, part-time or not at all.
-In particular, we welcome people from diverse ethnic or cultural backgrounds who are considering becoming a care.
+In particular, we welcome people from diverse ethnic or cultural backgrounds who are considering becoming a Foster Carer.

-To become a carer you must be able to:
+To become a Foster Carer you must be able to: